stephenajulu/julzinsight.co2/content/_index.md

             style: link
         content: >-
           One dashboard for CRM, Invoicing, and Inventory.
 Replace the spreadsheet chaos.
             - Benefit: See your cash flow in real-time.
+Maintain a client list.
       - title: The Digital Storefront (Managed Web)
         image: images/service-3.svg
         actions: